katekeiroz-dev/katekeiroz-dev/README.md

    <br>

   💡 &nbsp;Constructive personality , constantly learning with open mind for emerging technologies.<br>
-  🌱 &nbsp;I'm on track for learning more about  Machine Learning and AI  .\
+    .\
-  👩🏻‍🎓 &nbsp;Postgraduate degree student in Software development  <br>
+  👩🏻‍🎓 &nbsp; student in Software development  <br>
-  💬 &nbsp; Passionate by the power of the data analysis for building insightful things which can impact society and people's lives.
+  💬 &nbsp; Passionate by the power of techonology for building insightful things which can impact society and people's lives.
 </p>
 <br>